L3MON4D3/LuaSnip/DOC.md

 ```

 `extend_decorator.apply(fn, ...)` requires that `fn` is previously registered
 via `extend_decorator.register`.
-(This is not limited to luasnip's functions!)
+(This is not limited to LuaSnip's functions; although, for usage outside of
-(although, for usage outside of luasnip, best copy the source-file
+LuaSnip, best copy the source file: `/lua/luasnip/util/extend_decorator.lua`).
-`/lua/luasnip/util/extend_decorator.lua`).

 `register(fn, ...)`: